History of the Gambia: 15th and 16th centuries

 This expedition was followed by Portuguese attempts to establish a settlement on the river banks.
 No settlement ever reached a significant size, and many of the settlers intermarried with the natives while maintaining Portuguese dress and customs and professing to be Christians.
 Communities of Portuguese descent continued to exist in the Gambia until the 18th century, with Portuguese churches existing at San Domingo, Geregia and Tankular in 1730.
 The further Portuguese settlement up the river was at Setuku near Fattatenda.
-By the end of the 16th century, the Songhai Empire, under constant assault by Portugal, collapsed.
+By the end of the 16th century, the Songhai Empire, under constant assault by Morocco, collapsed.
 The name Gambia comes from the Portuguese word for trade, cambio.

 After the Portuguese throne was seized by Philip II in 1580, a number of Portuguese sought refuge in England.
 One of these refugees, Francisco Ferreira, piloted two English ships to the Gambia in 1587 and returned with a profitable cargo of hides and ivory.
 In 1588, António, Prior of Crato, who had a claim to the throne of Portugal, sold to London and Devon merchants the exclusive right to trade between the Rivers Senegal and Gambia.
 This grant was confirmed to the grantees for a period of ten years by letters patent of Queen Elizabeth I. The merchants sent several ships to the coast, but, owing to Portuguese hostility, did not venture further south than Joal: 30 miles to the north of the river mouth.
 They reported that the Gambia was "a river of secret trade and riches concealed by the Portuguese."